ravewebdev/resource-tracker/readme.txt

 Feel free to create an issue or PR in the [Github repo here](https://github.com/ravewebdev/resource-tracker).

 == Screenshots ==

 1. Admin Demo.
 2. Frontend Demo.

 == Changelog ==

+= NEXT =
+* Updated: Cleaned up code to be more in line with similar blocks (e.g., Initiative Tracker).
+* Fixed: Changed block ID to update only at creation to avoid false-positive post "changes."

 = 1.0.0 =
-Added: Create Resource Tracker block.
+* Added: Created Resource Tracker block.